Outstanding Early Career Teacher: Faculty with less than six years of teaching experience at the college level (combined at MU or elsewhere).

 Outstanding Senior Teacher: Faculty with six or more years of teaching experience at the college level (combined at MU or elsewhere).

-Outstanding teaching awards are based on three criteria:
+Awards are based on three criteria:

-Teaching Outside the Classroom
+- Teaching Outside the Classroom

-Other Teaching-Related Activities
+- Other Teaching-Related Activities